Essential Contract Requirements: Key Elements for Enforceability

 Offer and Acceptance

-A contract needs to have a valid, understandable, and specific offer, and there must be acceptance of the offer.
-Both the offer and acceptance of offer must be brief but clear enough so there will be no room for error.
+A contract must have a valid, understandable, and specific offer, and there must be acceptance of that offer.
+Both the offer and its acceptance must be brief yet clear enough to leave no room for error.

 Acceptance can be oral, written, or by way of conduct.
 In some instances, an exchange of words such as, "Would you take $100 for this boat?" and "Yes", is enough to constitute offer and acceptance.